 Winding hottest-spot calculations shall be made for each winding using the maximum localized losses including the eddy current losses, the insulation thickness at the points of maximum localized losses, and the oil rise in the winding.
-If Seller is unable to measure the oil rise in the windings, an allowance will be made for the added rise at the design review.
+If the Seller is not able to measure the oil rise in the windings, an allowance will be made for the added rise at the design review.
 These results shall be used in calibrating the hot-spot temperature indicator.

-The use of metal oxide varistor (MOV) or other internal devices to control voltage transients is not preferred and Seller shall obtain approval from Buyer prior to use.
-When MOVs or other internal arrestors are used, their location shall be shown on the nameplate winding schematic and they must be accessible from the top of the transformer without oil drainage.
+The use of metal oxide varistor (MOV) or other internal devices to control voltage transients is not preferred.
+When used, their location shall be shown on the nameplate winding schematic.
+If internal arresters are used, they must be accessible form the top of the transformer without draining of the oil.